dhanys24/for-study/README.md

 Result can be found on Medium link [here](https://medium.com/p/f8ecf06acede/edit).

 ## Licensing, Authors, and Acknowledgements  <a name="licensingauthorsandacknowledgements"></a>
 Thanks to stackoverflow data survey from 2016-2019.
-This data is very helpful to understand and presict the 3 business questions I have in mind.
+This data is very helpful to understand the 3 business questions I have in mind.